-During this phase, the players alternately activate either one of their AG or AA.
-When an AG is activated, the player controlling it moves an airplane and resolves its attack (if any), then moves a second airplane in the same AG (if any) and resolves its attack, etc., until all airplanes in the group have been activated.
-It is then his opponent's turn to possibly activate an AG or AA.
-Activation markers are placed next to airplanes or AGs that have completed their activation.
-An airplane of an AG does not have to end its movement still as a part of the group.
-It then will form or join a separate AG in the next turn.
+During this phase, the players alternately activate their AG and AA.
+When an AG is activated, the player controlling it moves an aircraft and resolves its attack (if any), then moves a second aircraft and resolves its attack, etc., until all planes in the group have been activated.
+It is then up to his opponent to activate an AG.
+Activation markers are placed next to planes or AGs that have completed their activation.
+Aircraft of a GA do not have to end their move in a group.
+They will then form several GAs in the next turn.